 In the unlikely event, one of your creditors does attend the meeting, the creditor’s representative cannot grill you, harass you, or threaten you.
 They are permitted only to ask you questions pertaining to your bankruptcy petition, and the nature and location of your assets.

 Throughout the process, nobody is going to demand an answer as to why you have filed bankruptcy.
 Filing for protection is your legal right.

 While conflicts in bankruptcy are rare, not all conflict can be avoided.
 Some of the most common conflicts that may arise in a bankruptcy case involve the transfer of assets made prior to filing, new debts incurred immediately before filing, the valuation of assets, and questions on income and deductions listed in the means test.

 An experienced bankruptcy attorney will strive to avoid unnecessary conflict.
 Certainly, not all conflict can be foreseen, but your attorney can analyze the specifics of your case to identify areas of potential conflict prior to filing and the best ways to avoid potential disputes.

 Working with Our Law Office

-We strive to make the bankruptcy process as smooth as possible for our clients.
+We strive to make the process as smooth as possible for our clients.
 We will gather all the facts about your case, about your debts, assets, income, expenses, and other information relevant to your bankruptcy case.

-The bankruptcy team at The Law Office of Barbara B. Braziel are committed to helping people get out of debt and gain the financial freedom they deserve.
+The team at The Law Office of Barbara B. Braziel, are committed to helping people get out of debt and gain the financial freedom they deserve.
 All we do is bankruptcy law.
 We invite you to learn more about who we are here.
 If you live in Savannah, GA or the surrounding areas and have questions about your debt relief options, let’s meet for a free consultation.